-Our research interrogates and interprets evidence of environmental change through multiple approaches from microscopic to landscape scales.
-This research spans the Quaternary, from the earliest evidence of humans in Britain and the palaeoenvironmental applications of ostracods, to glacier-climate interactions, contemporary glacier mass balance and the sedimentary products of glaciers.
+Our research interrogates and interprets evidence of environmental change through multiple approaches from microscopic to landscape scales and spans from the Quaternary, from the earliest evidence of humans in Britain and the palaeoenvironmental applications of ostracods.
 This work is enhanced by collaborations that provide access to unique geological datasets and nationally-significant archaeological collections, and support the development of global research databases.
-Key themes of our current research include: (i) establishing the environmental context for the dispersal of the first ancient humans in Britain (Simon Lewis - see www.ahobproject.org); (ii) advancing the application of ostracods for palaeoclimatic reconstruction (Dave Horne); (iii) generating independent palaeoprecipitation data from mountain glacier reconstructions to constrain regional climate models (Simon Carr and Sven Lukas); (iv) extending the application of luminescence dating to proximal glacio-lacustrine sediments (); and developing novel insights into the timing and extent of Mediterranean glaciation.
+Key themes of our current research include: (i) establishing the environmental context for the dispersal of the first ancient humans in Britain (Simon Lewis - see www.ahobproject.org); and (ii) advancing the application of ostracods for palaeoclimatic reconstruction (Dave Horne).

 We make full use of the facilities within the School of Geography’s Laboratory and Field Suite which supports our work concerned with environmental systems, their processes, their interactions in the present and past, as well as in the uncertain future.